alabid/sentimentstwitter/README.md

     P('dude' | class=0) = 0.25 and
     P('dude' | class=1) = 0.75

   * **Word feature types:** We tried our Naive Bayes classifier model on both unigram and unigram + bigram language models.

   * **Thresholds for sentiment classification**:
      We train two thresholds, one for the negative class and one for the positive class.

-  We trained the naive bayes classifier (on the dev. set) using weight range [0.000005,0.1] and threshold range [0.5, 10.0]
-  (accuracy doesn't increase by much outside these ranges) while testing on unigrams standalone and unigrams + bigrams.
+We trained the naive bayes classifier (on the dev. set) using weight range [0.000005,0.1] and threshold range [0.5, 10.0] while testing on unigrams standalone and unigrams + bigrams.

 We saw a max accuracy of 78.8% on the dev. set.
 Using the "best"
 parameters on our naive bayes classifier, we achieved an accuracy of 83.01%.
 It turns out that our Naive Bayes classifier performs better than that of Alec Go's.
 The Naive Bayes classifier is implemented in **naivebayesclassifier.py** and the Naive Bayes evaluator (which measures the effectiveness of the classifier) is implemented in **naivebayesevaluator.py**.

 Run `python naivebayesevaluator.py -g 1 1,2` to see
 the accuracy on the test set.

 Run `python naivebayesevaluator.py -h` to see all options for the Naive Bayes Evaluator.
 For more details, see documentation in the evaluator file.

   ### Method 2: Maximum Entropy Classifier
   A maximum entropy classifier is a model which assigns weights to a set of